vaishaliagola27/ci-demo/README.md

 - SSH_FINGERPRINT - SSH fingerprint (private key) to deploy ( saved in circleci SSH keys ).
 This will be default if server specified key is not set.
 - IS_VIP - `yes` - This var will be used while deploying mu-plugins.
 If yes then it will deploy mu-plugins to wp-content.
 - SERVER_DETAILS - This variable contains multiple server details for deployer in `JSON` format.
-You can also add this same details in `server.json` file if don't want to use environment variable. `server.json` file value will overwrite env variable value.
+You can also add this same details in `server.json` file if don't want to use environment variable. `server.json` file value will overwrite `SERVER_DETAILS` value.
     - array key( master,develop ) - branch name or server to deploy
     - server - Server name to deploy
     - user - User to ssh login
     - path - directory path to deploy on server
-    - key - SSH key fingerprint for particular server to deploy
+    - fingerprint - SSH key fingerprint for particular server to deploy
     - Example - Below is correct form of JSON data to store.
    ```
    {